 Janet and Ian want to give back and offer more outreach.
 Saskatchewan, the province where they live, has reported the highest number of domestic violence cases in Canada.
 Maple Creek, where Janet and Ian live, is a beautiful rustic town, but the nearest support for survivors is an hour away.
 Local mental health departments are overtaxed and support long waiting lists.

 Janet and Ian both recognize the challenge of an inadequate support system.
 Abused women may not have access to a vehicle to get to the nearest shelter or be able to safely seek help.
-As a result, Janet is establishing a nonprofit support group for survivors of domestic abuse.
-She believes this support and education can help survivors gain their freedom.
+Janet and Ian both believe that support and education can help survivors become empowered and gain their freedom.

 “They are just there,” says Sakeada, “providing non-verbal feedback.”
 The horses are therapeutic and interactive tools that speed up the therapy process substantially.
 Dr. Sakeada notes that one session of EAP in the barn is equal to five sessions “on the couch.”

-They also plan to offer one on one therapies, group therapies and gardening as ways to reconnect with oneself and heal.
+At the Ranch Janet and Ian also plan to offer equine therapy, one on one therapies, group therapies and gardening as ways to reconnect with oneself and heal.

 Janet and Ian understand a survivor's struggle first-hand.
 Survivors face so many hurdles.
 Many are financially abused, have little to no support system, and are struggling with mental health issues from their abuse.
 Many just need a place where they can be safe and begin to heal.
 Ian and Janet want their ranch to offer this type of environment.
 Janet and Ian, plan to live at the ranch year-round, and build cabins for survivors to stay with their children, if needed, so they can take advantage of equine therapy amidst the peace of country life.

-Rhodes to Wellness Foundation for many been a work in progress for many years.
+Rhodes to Wellness Foundation has been a work in progress for many years.
 Janet and Ian have been sharing the idea with professionals and have established a large list of contacts and personnel and are now reaching out for the funds to purchase and operate the ranch.
 Funds will cover education and therapy as well as workshops and construction of the cabins and additional features.
-Any support would greatly expediate this project.
+Any support would greatly expedite this project.
 They cannot do this alone.